cecelot/site/src/pages/p/first-steps-with-racket.md

 While I had a bit of trouble setting up the language server used by Magic Racket initially, it ended up being a pretty straightforward fix in the end and didn't take me too long to figure out.

 This was a lot, and I've barely scratched the surface!
-Next time, I plan to pick back up with the rest of the Racket Essentials chapter and start on the third one, Built-In Datatypes.
+In Part 2 of this series, I plan to pick back up with the rest of the Racket Essentials chapter and start on the third one: Built-In Datatypes.

 -- Alaina